Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

     </div>
 {%endraw%}

-The error messages will be displayed if the `custom-server-validation` directive adds some errors existing in the `serverErrors` list, after a server check for example, matching the dynamic expression `error.code`.
+The error message will be displayed if an error has a code matching the dynamic expression `error.code`.

 # ngCookies

-This module is not really new, but it has been refactored and enhanced.
+This module is not really new, but it has been redesigned and enhanced.
 When we give our training, we often have the same question about cookies : can we pass some options, like the expiration date?
 And it was a good question, as it was not possible with the `ngCookies` module (but of course, you could use a community alternative, [angular-cookie](https://github.com/ivpusic/angular-cookie) for example).